DomMinnich/Count/README.md

 # Line Counter App

+!Update: Added character count for files and totaling

 ## Overview

 The Line Counter App is a simple Python application that allows you to count the number of lines in all text files within a selected folder.
 The application provides a graphical user interface (GUI) using Tkinter, making it easy for users to browse folders and view the results.